Contribution Guide

 License

-With the sole exception of trademarks like “Cleura” and the Cleura logo, the content on this site is available under the Creative Commons Attribution-ShareAlike 4.0 International license, as you can see from the CC BY-SA icon at the bottom of each page.
+With the sole exception of trademarks like “Cleura” and the Cleura logo, the content on this site is available under the Creative Commons Attribution-ShareAlike 4.0 International license, as you can see from the icon at the bottom of each page.
 Please keep in mind that you are making your contribution under those terms.